s-abrown/Visualisation2022/Test/Readme.md

 ## Graph presentation
 <!-- presentation of each visualisation -->

-We have created four graphs for the purposes of this project to allow viewers to contrast and compare the lyrical themes between El-P and Killer Mike, based on the number of instances a category or subcategory is mentioned.
+We have created four graphs for the purposes of this project to allow viewers to contrast and compare the lyrical themes between El-P and Killer Mike, based on the number of instances a category or a subcategory is mentioned.

-### A bar graph to give a general overview of the broad lyrical themes for El-P and Killer Mike across the entire 'RTJ4' album
+### I. A bar graph to give a general overview of the broad lyrical themes for El-P and Killer Mike across the entire 'RTJ4' album

 The first graph produced is a bar chart which shows how many times El-P and Killer Mike have mentioned each one of the eight main categories specified above throughout the entirety of 'RTJ4'.